molabokchi/deepdriver_ce/standalone/README.md

 # Deepdriver CE Standalone

-This deepdriver CE Standalone is running standalone without Bokchi infrastructure.
+This Deepdriver CE Standalone is running standalone without any infrastructure.
-If you using this experiment in personal computer or small group, this mode is the best way.
+If you run ML experiment using personal computer in small group, this mode is one onf the the best way.

 ## Install